A Suitable Hierarchical Framework with Arbitrary Task Dimensions under Unilateral Constraints for physical Human Robot Interaction: Simulation and experiments

 \subsection{Simulation results}

 The simulations were run in Matlab/Simulink using the qpOASES library \cite{ferreau2014qpoases} as a QP solver.
-A task for the end effector center is defined in two rotational coordinates ($m = 2$).
-The end effector is expected to rotate 15 degrees from the initial pose around the x-axis of the world frame.
+The first and second simulations compare the OSC, the QP-MT and QP-MT.
+The purpose of these simulations is to show the advantage of minimizing the "acceleration energy" when task redundancy exists.
+Thus, the task for the end effector center is defined in only two rotational coordinates ($m = 2$), i.e., the null-space of the Cartesian space has 4 DOF (1 rotational and 3 rotational coordinates).
+In the first simulation, the end effector is expected to rotate 15 degrees from the initial pose around the x-axis of the world frame, while keeping the orientation around the y-axis.
 The redundancy is solved by three approaches: \begin{itemize} \item the OSC, i.e., solving the QP problem in eq. \ref{eq:OSCminProblem} \item solving the problem in eq. \ref{eq:optProbGes}, with a regularization term that minimizes the norm of the torque $r =\| \vecn{\tau} \|$ (QP-MT) \item solving the problem in eq. \ref{eq:optProbGes}, with a regularization term that minimizes the kinetic energy in joint space $r =\| \ddvec{q} - \ddvec{q}_\textrm{d} \| ^{2}$, where $\ddvec{q}_\textrm{d} = -\vecn{D}\dvec{q}$ (QP-MD) \end{itemize}

 All three approaches solve the task and minimize the error to zero in the desired coordinates (the plot is not shown for sake of space).
 Fig. \ref{fig:kinEneNoForce} shows that the kinetic energy in task space is approximately the same for all the approaches and converges to zero.
-The kinetic energy in the null-space, though, looks completely different for all the three solvers.
+The kinetic energy in the null-space, though, looks completely different for all the three solvers (see fig.\ref{fig:kinEnergyNullSpace}).
 While the OSC shows 0 energy, QP-MT shows a energy that increases over time.
 This increment of the energy is because minimizing the torque does not guarantee that the velocity becomes zero, i.e., energy is not dissipated.
 If a damping task is used (QP-MD), the kinetic energy in the null-space is reduced but the total energy spent is much higher than minimizing the norm of the torque.
 These results demonstrate that the dynamically consistent pseudo-inverse does not inject energy in the null-space components of motion.
-As QP-MT and QP-MD solvers take a solution that minimize the error in the task space without using this inverse, kinetic energy may be injected and it may not be dissipated.
+As QP-MT and QP-MD solvers take a solution that minimizes the error in the task space without using this inverse, kinetic energy may be injected and it may not be dissipated.
 The dissipation depends on the chosen regularization term.